If you struggle with any type of pain, you have probably heard of the many CBD and THC products available.

 Where to buy THC Tampons:

-Unlike traditional tampons that absorb menstrual blood, marijuana suppositories are designed only to help ease stress and pain from cramps, and therefore are seen as a replacement for conventional over-the-counter medications and narcotics.
+Unlike traditional tampons that absorb menstrual blood, cannabis suppositories are designed only to help ease stress and pain from cramps.
+Therefore cannabis suppositories are seen as a replacement for conventional over-the-counter medications and narcotics.

 “CBD tampons work by having a small percentage of the cannabinoid compound be absorbed through the vaginal mucosa.”
 Then, they say, it’s absorbed by the blood vessels in the pelvic region, ultimately helping to ease uterine pain.
 Data from self-reported diaries say that the tampon was 35% more effective than a placebo at relieving pain within 30 minutes of insertion.

 “There are no published research studies on using CBD for period pain relief,” Dani Gordon, MD, a London-based expert in CBD and cannabis medicine previously told Refinery29.
 “However, it does have well established, well studied anti-inflammatory and pain-relieving effects across a wide range of chronic pain conditions.”